MilkywayCocktail/CSI-python/README.md

 test codes for testing defferent parts of pycsi.
 (To be moved into tests.py)

 ### tests.py
 collection of all tests.
-You can run parallel tests and get patch results.
+You can run parallel tests and get batch results.

 ### WIdar2.py
 raw version